Reece Udinski

-Reece Udinski is an American football quarterback for Richmond.
-He played high school football and lacrosse for North Penn High School in Lansdale, Pennsylvania.
-He originally committed to play college football for VMI where he was a three-year starter before tearing his ACL early in the 2020 season.
-After his stint with VMI, he transferred to Maryland.
-He only appeared in four games for the Terrapins, starting none of them, but he came in relief during the team's 2021 New Era Pinstripe Bowl win.
-After the season as a graduate transfer he moved on to Richmond where he became the starter right away.
+Reece Udinski (born August 29, 1998) is an American football quarterback.
+He played college football for VMI, Maryland, and Richmond.
+Udinski also played for the Montreal Alouettes of the Canadian Football League (CFL).

 Udinski is VMI's single-season leader in passing yards, completions, attempts, tied first in passing touchdowns, and most 200+ yard games in a season.
 He is also the FCS record holder for most pass attempts before throwing an interception with 368.
 While at Maryland he used his redshirt year to maintain an extra year of eligibility which he used to transfer to Richmond as a graduate transfer.
 At Richmond where he won the 2022 Dudley Award and was named to the Walter Payton Award watchlist after he threw for a career-high 3,614 yards and 29 touchdowns.

-Early life and high school career
+Early life

-Udinski was born in North Wales, Pennsylvania where he attended and played high school football and lacrosse for North Penn High School in Lansdale, Pennsylvania.
+Udinski was born in North Wales, Pennsylvania, where he attended and played high school football and lacrosse for North Penn High School in Lansdale, Pennsylvania.

 As a junior in 2015, he was named First Team All-League and Second Team All-Area after going 154 of 241 for 2,471 yards and twenty touchdowns.
 That year the team went 11–3 and made it to the quarterfinals before losing to Upper Dublin High School 21–46.

 As a senior, he was named All-Area Player of the Year as he led the Knights to a 6A District 1 title and a 14–1 record, only losing to St. Joseph's Preparatory School 25–35 in the playoffs.
 They beat Garnet Valley High School 48–38 in the Class 6A District 1 championship.
 He was also named 6A First Team All-State by the Pennsylvania Football Writers Association who also named them to the All-Southeastern PA football team.
 He was only the second player in Pennsylvania high school football history to throw for more than 4,000 yards in a single season (now has been surpassed in 2017 by Gateway's Brady Walker), beating the previous District 1 passing yards record in a single season by over 700 yards.
 He threw for 41 touchdowns while completing 62 percent of his passes and averaging 274.6 passing yards per game.
 He set a school-record for passing yards in a game with 444 yards against Garnet Valley in the win.